 Walker, David., Rogers, P. and Westhorp, G. 2011.
 Drawing on partnerships to build knowledge about effective development: A realist synthesis of community accountability initiatives aimed at improving educational outcomes.
 ACFID Universities Linkage Network Conference.
 12-13 December, Deakin University, Melbourne.

-Any other publications – letters to editors, news articles, radio commentaries etc.
+Other publications – letters to editors, news articles, radio commentaries

 Cosgrove, Bryony.
 2010.
 ‘Welcome to New York City’, Verge 2010: Other Places.
 Monash University: Clayton.